FynniX/FixedSteeringAxle/README.md

 # FixedSteeringAxle
-Allows you to fix your steering axle in farming simulator 22
+Allows you to lock and unlock your steering axle in farming simulator 22